geofoto/Data_Science_portfolio/README.md

 ## Welcome to my personal Data Science portfolio

-You can use the [editor on GitHub](https://github.com/geofoto/Data_Science_portfolio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 This portfolio presents some of my personal projects contained in my Github repositories.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

  ## [Machine Learning](https://github.com/geofoto/Machine_Learning)